Climate

 What changes will happen in the Bellingham Plan?

 Fortunately, the City has already adopted several goals and policies in our 2016 Comprehensive Plan related to climate change mitigation and adaptation, and many climate initiatives or actions are already underway.
 Therefore, this update will mostly focus on ensuring compliance with HB 1181 and building upon our existing framework by including any relevant goals and policies that are missing from our existing comprehensive plan – especially related to climate resiliency.
-City staff are contemplating “Climate” as a new stand-alone chapter in the Bellingham Plan, although climate-related goals and policies will still be prevalent as an important theme across all chapters.
+“Climate” will be a new stand-alone chapter in the Bellingham Plan, although climate-related goals and policies will still be prevalent as an important topic across all chapters.

-The climate topic is prevalent at most of our Bellingham Plan Open House Events.
-At these events you will hear about new climate-related requirements in the Bellingham Plan and how climate is essential to our community’s future vision.
+The climate topic was prevalent at most of our Bellingham Plan Open House Events.
+At these events attendees heard about new climate-related requirements in the Bellingham Plan and how climate is essential to our community’s future vision.
 Choices about our future land use, housing, and transportation (and more) are all informed by our community’s dedication to a sustainable, equitable, and healthy community – now and into the future.
-Sign up for all of these events here.
+See all past event descriptions and materials here.

-The Bellingham Public Library is partnering with WWU's Sustainability Engagement Institute and Center for Community Learning to bring our community together to talk about sustainability, and you're invited!
-Please join us to share your hopes and challenges related to creating a more sustainable region and meet others doing inspirational work.
-We’ll leave with new connections and opportunities for action!
+The Bellingham Public Library also partnered with WWU's Sustainability Engagement Institute and Center for Community Learning to bring our community together to talk about sustainability at four different forums in April and May, 2024.
+Participants gathered to share hopes and challenges related to creating a more sustainable region and meet others doing inspirational work.

-Climate: Existing concept, to be emphasized more (possibly as a new chapter)
+Climate: Existing concept, to be emphasized in a new chapter

 The City of Bellingham has long been committed to working towards our vision of a sustainable, equitable, and healthy community where current and future generations can thrive.
 In response to rapid climate change caused by human activity, our city has already taken bold and immediate action to reduce and prepare for the human health and environmental impacts of climate change.
 Learn all about Bellingham’s climate action and our key strategies here.